I am a mathematician and my main research interest is probability theory.

 Our work extends [Fyo15], which identified the trivial regime for the special case of pure p-spin Hamiltonians with random external field.

-- T. Liu, A. Chaman, D. Belius, I. Dokmanic - Interpreting U-Nets via Task-Driven Multiscale Dictionary Learning, accepted for publication in IEEE Transactions on Computational Imaging.
+- T. Liu, A. Chaman, D. Belius, I. Dokmanic - Interpreting U-Nets via Task-Driven Multiscale Dictionary Learning,

 U-Nets have been tremendously successful in many imaging inverse problems.
 In an effort to understand the source of this success, we show that one can reduce a U-Net to a tractable, well-understood sparsity-driven dictionary model while retaining its strong empirical performance.
 We achieve this by extracting a certain multiscale convolutional dictionary from the standard U-Net.
 This dictionary imitates the structure of the U-Net in its convolution, scale-separation, and skip connection aspects, while doing away with the nonlinear parts.
 We show that this model can be trained in a task-driven dictionary learning framework and yield comparable results to standard U-Nets on a number of relevant tasks, including CT and MRI reconstruction.
 These results suggest that the success of the U-Net may be explained mainly by its multiscale architecture and the induced sparse representation.